Completion theorem for equivariant $K$-theory

-To show this, we first observe that if $\rho = \left(V_i, U_i\right)$ is the admissible gadget for $F$ as chosen above, then each $V_i$ is a $k$-rational representation of $G$ with $G$-invariant open subset $U_i$.
+For this, we observe that if $\rho = \left(V_i, U_i\right)$ is the admissible gadget for $F$ as chosen above, then each $V_i$ is a $k$-rational representation of $G$ with $G$-invariant open subset $U_i$.
 Since $H$ acts freely on $X$ and $F$ acts freely on each $U_i$, we see that $G$ acts freely on each $X \times U_i$.
 In particular, $\rho$ is an admissible gadget for the $G$-action on $X$.
-The isomorphism \eqref{eqn:Morita-SK0} now follows at once from Lemma~\ref{lem:Approx-Sing}. \end{proof}
+The isomorphism \eqref{eqn:Morita-SK0} now follows at once from Corollary~\ref{cor:Approx-Sing}. \end{proof}